steedas/wksteed/content/posts/firstpost/index.md

 showDate: true
 ---

-As part of the vehicle dynamics subteam, I optimized past hub designs using finite element analysis (FEA) to reduce weight by **7%** in spite of having **material 3.75x weaker** than previous years.
+As part of the vehicle dynamics subteam for the Queen's University BAJA SAE Team, I optimized past hub designs using finite element analysis (FEA) to reduce weight by **7%** in spite of having **material 3.75x weaker** than previous years.

 ![Racecar](photos/IMG_2021.jpg)
 _Queen's '22-'23 BAJA Race Car at competition at OktoBajafest in Clarkson, NY_